-Based on my measurements and a discussion with Andover Automotive, I ordered part #WS06F from the Andover web page: www.andoauto.com/retrofit.htm
+Based on my measurements, and a discussion with Andover Restraints (see Links), I ordered part #WS06F from them.

-This is the bucket seat tan retractable lap/shoulder harness (2-1/2" offset) for cars without OEM belts.
-The belts are the second from the top in the first photo in the link (above) and come with the short belt in the hard plastic sleeve.
+This is the bucket seat tan retractable lap/shoulder harness (2 ½" offset) for cars without OEM belts.
+The belts come with the short belt in the hard plastic sleeve (see Links).
 The kit arrives with 7/16" Grade 8 hardware.
 I also ordered some of the welded nut backer plates, but these turned out to be unnecessary.

-I will tackle this procedure in four parts: measurements, and 3 mount points.
+I will tackle this procedure in four parts: measurements, and three mount points.

 Day 1 / Measurements

 Measurements are fairly easy.
-Simply print out the instructions www.andoauto.com/instruction9.htm applicable to the belt style you have chosen.
+Simply print out the instructions from Andover (see Links) applicable to the belt style you have chosen.
 You can do it alone, but having a helper is nice.
 You need to measure your shoulder height in relation to the pillar and a few other items.
 I came up with the combination shown above.

 Mount Point 1

 The installation portion that I thought would be most difficult turned out to be the easiest.
 Remove the pillar cover by removing the four trim screws.
 I started with the top of the pillar.
 Under the cover, you will find a steel tab about ½" wide by 3" tall.
 This tab must be removed to mount your top bracket.
 It is spot welded in place, top and bottom.
 I used a Dremel cutting wheel on a flex shaft to take the bottom weld, then worked the top weld by rocking the plate.
 Once the tab is off, you will find two holes in the pillar panel (serving the threaded holes in the tab).
 These holes are convenient markers for the cutting that must be done.
 More about this in a moment.